Many personal care products are known to be toxic so I started thinking about nail polish?

 Fast forward a few days…

-She sent me some nails in the mail to try.
-The girls and I put them on fast.
+I ordered some nail strips to try and my girls and I put them on fast.
 No drying time.
 No mess.
 No Fuss.

 Needless to say, I’m happy to report all 3 of us are sporting fancy nails and I remained sane during the application! 🙂